Principles of assessment

 - UNSW – Designing Assessment

-- Contact your School Learning Designer to discuss the processes and tools available to design your course assessment tasks,
+- Contact your Learning Designer via the CAD job portal to discuss the processes and tools available to design your course assessment tasks,